 MAXON Licence Server

 If you use MAXON's Licence Server (MLS) you can, of course, use X-Particles with it.
-However, you must format the X-Particles serial number to be compatible with the MLS.
+However, you must format the X-Particles licence to be compatible with the MLS.
 You can do this on our website where we offer a tool to do it at https://insydium.ltd/support/serial-number-formatter/

-To use the tool you will need the first 11 digits of your Cinema 4D multi-licence (these start with the digit '2') and your X-Particles serial number.
-This will generate a serial number which is in the format required by the MLS.
+To use the tool you will need the first 11 digits of your Cinema 4D multi-licence (these start with the digit '2') and your X-Particles licence.
+This will generate a licence in the format required by the MLS.

 The X-Particles menu